 Section 2.
 Domestic Violence Leave

-An employee may use up to a maximum of fifteen (15) paid days per calendar year for the purpose of arranging for the care of him/her self, his/her child(ren), elderly parents, and spouse or for attending to necessary legal proceedings or activities in instances where the employee, his/her child(ren), elderly parents and spouse is a victim of domestic abuse and where the employee is not the perpetrator.
+An employee may use up to a maximum of fifteen (15) paid days per calendar year for the purpose of arranging for the care of him/her self, his/her child(ren), elderly parents, and spouse or for attending to necessary legal proceedings or activities in instances where the employee, his/her child(ren), elderly parents and spouse is a victim of domestic abuse, domestic violence, sexual assault or stalking and where the employee is not the perpetrator.
 Said fifteen (15) days are in addition to any other paid leave, which the employee may accrue under the provisions of the Agreement.
 Any documentation required by the employer to implement leave under this Section shall be kept strictly confidential, and any notations made on an employee status record shall be non-specific.

 Section 3.
 Paid Personal Leave

-On each January 1, full-time employees on the payroll as of that date will be credited annually with paid personal leave credits at the following rate:
+Full-time employees hired after June 1, 2012 will be credited annually during the first pay period in January with paid personal leave credits at the following rate:

 Scheduled Hours per Week Personal Leave Credits